-Sections 16340, 16429.1, 53601, 53601.6, 53601.8, 53635, 53635.2, 53638, and 53684 include a number of requirements on how and where public money may be invested.
+Sections 16340, 16429.1, 53601, 53601.6, 53601.8, 53635, 53635.2, 53635.8, 53638, and 53684 include a number of requirements on how and where public money may be invested.
 Figure 1 provides a synopsis of the permitted investment instruments and limitations on each, in which all local agencies may invest.

 In 2008 and in response to changes in the short-term bond market, the Legislature specifically authorized State and local agencies to repurchase or acquire their own bonds, and that the purchase of bonds by the local agency that issued the bonds does not cancel or otherwise affect the bonds pursuant to Section 5925.
 The section refers to bond instruments issued by or on behalf of the State or local agencies.
-The repurchased or acquired instrument is treated as an outstanding bond to the extent determined by the issuer or as provided in the documents defining the rights of the bondholders.
+Under current State law, the repurchased or acquired instrument is treated as an outstanding bond to the extent determined by the issuer or as provided in the documents defining the rights of the bondholders.

+Figure 1 identifies allowable investments for California local agencies.
 Prohibited investments include securities not listed in Figure 1, as well as inverse floaters, range notes, interest only strips derived from a pool of mortgages, and any security that could result in zero interest accrual2 if held to maturity, as specified in Section 53601.6.
-This restriction does not apply to local agency investments in shares of beneficial interest issued by diversified management companies registered under the Investment Company Act of 1940 that are authorized for investment pursuant to subdivision (I) of Section 53601.
+This restriction does not apply to local agency investments in shares of beneficial interest issued by diversified management companies registered under the Investment Company Act of 1940 that are authorized for investment pursuant to subdivision (l) of Section 53601.

-Include the list of permissible securities in the investment policy and modify the list to meet the unique needs of the local agency.
-These modifications may include additional restrictions on the type and amount of specific authorized securities to reflect changes in federal tax regulations and agency's risk tolerance.
+Local agencies should include the list of permissible securities in the investment policy and modify the list to meet its unique needs.
+These modifications may include additional restrictions on the type and amount of specific authorized securities to reflect current federal tax and securities regulations and an agency's risk tolerance.